This Is Why the U.S. Constitution Uses F’s for S’s

 Let’s get one thing out of the way: That F-like letter is not an actual F. It’s called a long S (ſ).
 Unlike a lowercase F, the horizontal line doesn’t strike all the way through but only goes on the left side.
 In some cases, like the glaring example of “Congreſs” in the Bill of Rights, there’s no bar at all.

 The long S was pronounced just like a normal (short) S, and its history dates back to the first century when Romans used an early form of it when writing quickly in cursive.
 When a standardized script was developed for Europe in the eighth century, the ſ/S distinction stayed intact.
-Check out these other letters that used to be in the English alphabet but aren’t anymore.
+Did you know about these glaring grammar mistakes in the U.S. Constitution?

 The rules about when to use the long S vs. short S changed over time and depended on the writer’s style.
 By the 17th and 18th centuries, the long S was still being used, but there didn’t seem to be clear rules about when to use it.
 In general, it would go at the beginning and middle of a word, but there were some exceptions.
 If a long S was capitalized, it would look how we’d expect: S. Some writers would use ſ once in a double-S word (e.g. Congreſs), but others would use it both times (e.g. biſſextile).
 Often, a short S would go next to the letter F (e.g. misfortune) to avoid confusion.

 Around 1780, the long S suddenly fell out of fashion.
 It’s thought that as technology advanced, printers wanted to simplify their typesets and kept just one form of S in their kits.
 That ſure ſounds fine to us.
-Next, learn 26 fascinating facts about every letter in the alphabet.
+Next, learn about the U.S. Constitution myths that most Americans believe.